pierre-24/stdlite/docs/theory.md

 where $\mathbf P$ is the density matrix.
 Alternatively, in MO basis:

 $$\vec\mu_e = \sum^{MO}_p n_p\,D^{MO}_{pp}.$$

+## Properties

+Things that can be obtained thanks to the linear response vectors.

 ### Transition dipole moment and oscillator strength